CarlosNZ/fig-tree-evaluator/README.md

 #### Properties

 - `query`<sup>*</sup>: (string) -- SQL query string, with parameterised replacements (i.e. `$1`, `$2`, etc)
-- `values` (or `replacements`): (array) -- replacements for the `query` parameters
+- `values` (or `replacements`): (array / object) -- replacements for the `query` parameters
-- `type` (or `queryType`): (`"array" | "string" | "number"`) -- determines the shape of the resulting data.
-To quote `node-postgres`:
+- `single` (or `singleRecord`): (boolean) -- by default, results are returned as an array of objects.
+However, if your query is expected to just return a single record, you can set `single: true` and just the record object will be returned (i.e. not in an array).
+Note that if the query *does* fetch multiple records, only the first will be returned.
-  > By default node-postgres reads rows and collects them into JavaScript objects with the keys matching the column names and the values matching the corresponding row value for each column.
-If you do not need or do not want this behavior you can pass rowMode: 'array' to a query object.
-This will inform the result parser to bypass collecting rows into a JavaScript object, and instead will return each row as an array of values.
+- `flatten` (or `flat`): (boolean) -- Instead of returning an object, `flatten: true` will just return an array of values. e.g, instead of `{name: "Tom", age: 49}`, it will return `["Tom", 49]`.
+This would usually be used in conjunction with the `single` property -- if not, it will return an array of flattened arrays.

   We extend this a step further by flattening the array, and (if `"string"` or `"number"`) converting the result to a concatenated string or (if possible) number.